dawkaka/drawapp/README.md

 6. Submit a pull request to the original repository.

-I'll review your pull request and get back to you as soon as possible.
+I'll merge without a review (YOLO).
 Thanks for contributing!

 ## License